 - Noncontractual services that are described in your case management treatment plan, if the services have not been approved by BCBSM. - Services performed in Michigan from participating or nonparticipating providers who are not registered with BCBSM. - Non-emergency and non-urgent care services for members traveling outside of the United States.
-Coverage for members traveling outside of the United States is limited to medical emergencies and urgent care services. - Gender affirming services that are considered by BCBSM to be cosmetic, or treatment that is experimental or investigational. - Elective Abortions Services, devices, drugs or other substances prescribed by any provider to terminate a pregnancy for any purpose other than to: - Increase the probability of a live birth - Preserve the life or health of the child after a live birth - Remove a fetus that has died as a result of natural causes, accidental trauma, or a criminal assault on the pregnant member
+Coverage for members traveling outside of the United States is limited to medical emergencies and urgent care services. - Treatment programs that have predetermined or fixed lengths of care - Gender affirming services that are considered by BCBSM to be cosmetic, or treatment that is experimental or investigational. - Abortion (also known as termination of pregnancy) Services, devices, drugs or other substances for which federal funding is not available, no matter the location.